hanabi/hanabi.github.io/Reference.md

 ### The Locked Hand Save (LHS)

-- Players with a *Locked Hand* gain the special ability to save any card on chop (as long as it would not *Lock* the other player).
-This is called a *Locked Hand Save* if it saves a card that would otherwise not be legal to save (like some *one-away-from-playable* card that is not in the discard pile yet).
+- We agree that players with a *Locked Hand* gain the special ability to save any card they want on chop (as long as it would not *Lock* the other player).
+This is called a *Locked Hand Save*.
+- A *Locked Hand Save* can be performed on **any** card, not just a critical or playable card.
 - However, players can only do *Locked Hand Saves* if there are no higher precedence clues available.
 See the "Allowable Stall Clues" section above.
 - A *Locked Hand Save* can be performed with either a color clue or a number clue.
-- If a clue is given by a *Locked* player that would *Lock* another player, it is treated as a normal *Play Clue* or a normal *Save Clue*.
+- If a clue is given by a *Locked* player that would *Lock* another player, it is instead treated as a normal *Play Clue* or a normal *Save Clue*.
 - Note that the precedence of a *Locked Hand Save* is tied with a "fill-in" clue.
 Essentially, this means that players who have a *Locked Hand* are not forced to perform a *Locked Hand Save* if they do not want to.
 Most of the time, doing a *Locked Hand Save* will be pretty good (as a 1-for-1 or a 2-for-1 instead of a 0-for-1), but *Locked* players can always ignore a *Locked Hand Save* to perform a "fill-in" clue if they want.

 ### The Anxiety Play (Forcing a Locked Player to Play)